 The CSV file is encoded in the UTF-8 format.
-Make sure that you retain this format when you open the file in a spreadsheet program because if you do not retain it you risk seeing strange character strings in place of accented characters.
+Make sure that you retain this format when you open the file in a spreadsheet program because if you don't retain it you risk seeing strange character strings in place of accented characters.

-Figure 27.3: CSV translation file with a translation in view
+Figure 24.3: CSV translation file with a translation in view